*The photo above is from the slope climate march held at Iwatake Snow Resort in 2020

 --In this situation where there is no time to wait, a campaign called "AT4NEN" has been born

-Since the Industrial Revolution, the world's average temperature has already risen by more than 1 degree.
-In order to limit the temperature rise to 1.5 degrees, which is necessary to avoid the catastrophic impacts of the climate crisis, greenhouse gas emissions must be halved by 2030 compared to 2010 levels.
+Since the Industrial Revolution, the global average temperature has already risen by more than 1 degree Celsius.
+To limit the temperature increase to 1.5 degrees Celsius, which is necessary to avoid the catastrophic effects of the climate crisis, greenhouse gas emissions must be halved by 2030 compared to 2010 levels.

 "AT4NEN"